Bill Steel: Tyne Tees Television

 Employed once again by Tyne Tees, Steel worked as one of a number of presenters for the station's regional news programming and became its main anchor for the flagship 20-minute evening programme, Today At Six, and from September 1976, the newly launched Northern Life.

-In 1980, Steel moved from news presenting back to continuity announcing for Tyne Tees, taking over as chief announcer and Head of Presentation in 1988, from incumbent Neville Wanless.
+In 1980, Steel moved from news presenting back to continuity announcing for Tyne Tees, taking over as Chief Announcer in 1988, from incumbent Neville Wanless.
 Despite returning to announcing, he continued to read regular local news bulletins until the late 1980s.

 Alongside Kathy Secker, he remained as one of the last Newcastle-based announcers until March 1996 when the station's owners, Yorkshire-Tyne Tees Television, centralised all Presentation operations in Leeds.
 Steel signed off from continuity announcing on 16 March 1996 - one of his colleagues, the late Allan Cartner, made the final announcement from the City Road studios later that night.

 At Tyne Tees, he had also presented many programmes including Songs of the Swinging Sixties, The Birthday Spot and Lookaround.
 He also appeared as a features reporter during the late 1980s and 1990s; including the regional magazine shows Tyne Tees Weekend and Tonight.
 Steel continued his work as a features reporter until the end of 1996, when his contract with Tyne Tees was not renewed.